How many galaxies are there?

 The only meaningful answer to the question of how many universes there are is one, only one universe.
 And a few philosophers and mystics might argue that even our own universe is an illusion.

-How many planets are in the Andromeda?
+How many galaxy are in the Milky Way?

 Which is the smallest galaxy?